 Beads are available from common chemical vendors

-Over- or under-removal of detergent if the optimal bead-to-sample is not determine accurately
+Over- or under-removal of detergent if the optimal bead-to-sample is not determined accurately

 Beads may also remove lipids that are integral to the function of your membrane protein sample